 Before telling your co-workers:

 - Make sure you understand as much about the disease as you can.
-Your physician or your local Alzheimer Society should be able to help.
+Your physician or the Alzheimer Society should be able to help.

-- Your local Alzheimer Society should also be able to point you to myth-busting information about dementia that you can pass on to your co-workers.
-Your employer may want invite someone from your local Alzheimer Society to make a presentation to your colleagues at work.
+- The Alzheimer Society will also be able to point you to myth-busting information about dementia that you can pass on to your co-workers.
+Your employer may want invite someone from the Alzheimer Society to make a presentation to your colleagues at work.

 - Be prepared to discuss not only how the disease is causing you trouble, but also what you are still capable of.

 Despite your best efforts, some of your co-workers may treat you differently after you tell them you have dementia.
 This may be beyond your control.
-However, if it becomes an obstruction to you doing your job, your employer or your local Alzheimer Society may be able to help.
+However, if it becomes an obstruction to you doing your job, your employer or the Alzheimer Society may be able to help.